-Bundle is a small framework for bundling together LuaJIT, Lua modules, Lua/C modules, DynASM/Lua modules, C libraries, and other static assets into a single fat executable.
-In its default configuration, it assumes luapower's toolchain and directory layout* and it works on Windows, Linux and OSX, x86 and x64.
+Bundle is a small framework for bundling together LuaJIT, Lua modules, Lua/C modules, DynASM/Lua modules, C libraries, and other static assets (and even directory listings) into a single fat executable.
+In its default configuration, it assumes luapower’s toolchain and directory layout (meaning that you have to place your own code in the luapower directory) and it works on Windows, Linux and OSX, x86 and x64.

 -o --output FILE Output executable (required)